Buying property in Bourgogne-Franche-Comté

 Featured Image

 Bourgogne-Franche-Comté (Burgundy) is a rural region in the eastern France.
-It stretches from the Swiss border across the central France almost as far as Paris.
+It stretches from the Swiss border across central France almost as far as Paris.

 Known for its wine production, pretty villages and the famous Charolais cattle in its meadows and pastures.
 If you’re considering buying property in Bourgogne-Franche-Comté, read up on the property market and find out why it’s a charming place to call home.